zhphmore/Stress-and-Strain-AI-Identification-of-Spacecraft-Parts/readme.md

 Due to confidentiality requirements, we cannot disclose datasets publicly, only code is available.

+### Part information

+In this project, the material of the parts is TC4 (Ti-6Al-4V).
+The structure of parts keep confidential.

 ## AI model

 ### Input and output of neural networks